wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.0.2 (Apr 3, 2015) =
+* Improvement: tracking external pages when the user leaves the current page clicking on a `map` » `area` element.
+Before this update, it only tracked conversions triggered by the user clicking on an `a` tag or submitting a form.
+* Bug fix with old Nelio tracking cookies.
+* Bug fix with direct page/post conversion actions.

 = 4.0.1 (Apr 1, 2015) =
 * Bug fix tracking visitors on older versions of Internet Explorer.
 In